syncfusion-content/windowsforms-docs/WindowsForms/Calculation-Engine/Supported-Formulas/Math-Trigonometry.md

-* The absolute value of the multiple is used, so that the `ISO.CEILING` function returns the mathematical ceiling irrespective of the signs of number and significance.
+* The absolute value of the multiple is used, meaning `ISO.CEILING` always rounds up, regardless of the sign of the number or significance.